 Give Bacteria a Little Respect!

-My strategy when it comes to keeping the nasty bacteria at bay is to make sure my kids’ immune systems are strong by feeding them a real food diet with plenty of fermented veggies and drinks (good bacteria) and restricting sugar.
+My strategy when it comes to keeping the nasty bacteria at bay is to make sure my kids’ immune systems are strong.
+We focus on eating a real food diet with plenty of fermented veggies and drinks (good bacteria) and restricting sugar.
 We also prioritize good old fashioned play time outside, where they can get vitamin D from the sun and healthy bacteria from the soil microbiome.